© 2025 254 North Front Street, Suite 300, Wilmington, NC 28401 | 910.343.1640

 Cash later shared my post, writing in part, “This is a local journalist basically discouraging folks from joining me today.
 Read through the comments and see people saying ‘I was going to go until I read this.’
 Y’all feel free to educate folks if you have some free time.
 Thanks to all who came out today.
 It would have been much larger without this and other examples of (incorrect) statements being made.”

 Cash has over 180,000 followers on Facebook, and some certainly had some interesting comments for me.
 And it’s social media, so you have to take it with a grain of salt when people, who are from another town and have never met you, call you a liar or a Nazi or a Nazi-sympathizer.
 There was one gentleman who asked the comment thread to post my address, so that was fun.
-(I asked him why he wanted it, he responded he wanted to “send a thank you card.”
+(I asked him why he wanted it, and he responded he wanted to “send a thank you card.”
 Nice guy!)

 I’m not saying this to put it at Cash’s feet.
 Social media is a dumpster fire and I don’t think anyone could put it out if they wanted to.
 I’m saying this to illustrate how poorly nuance and complicated ideas hold up when emotions are running high.